npalm/docker-introduction/markdown/part2.md

 !SUB
 ### Building our own webserver
-* In this lab we are going to build our own webserver images that hosts some static pages.
+* In this lab we are going to build our own webserver image that hosts some static pages.
 * Steps
     * Create some static content
     * Create a Dockerfile